Understanding multi-layered transmission matrices: Spectra coverage under multiple scattering

+The analytical analysis in the main paper has assumed the sample is weekly scattering.
+While it is hard to give analytical results in the case of multiple scattering, it appears that when the optical depth of the tissue is moderate, light paths undergo a small number of scattering events without being completely scrambled, and the same results hold.
+The reason is that, since tissue is forward-scattering, light only scatters at small angles.
+Therefore, after a small number of scattering events, most light paths remain within the butterfly area of the spectrum.
+This is usually the regime that wavefront-shaping algorithms like~\cite{Dror22,DrorNatureComm24} attempt to tackle as such algorithms attempt to push the depth at which conventional microscopes can see, but they do not yet attempt to image extremely deep where scattering is fully diffused.
 To illustrate this, we carry a Monte-Carlo path tracing through a volume.
 We consider light paths of the form $\vec{\ptd}=\ptd_0,\ptd_1,\ldots,\ptd_\ell$, and denote the direction of the ray between points $\ptd_k,\ptd_{k-1}$ by $\dirvect_k$.
 That is, when a light path scatters at a point $\ptd_k$ it is changing its direction from $\dirvect_k$ to $\dirvect_{k+1}$, see illustration in \figref{fig:path_stats}(a).
 This is equivalent to sampling the 3D frequency $\bkv=1/\lambda(\dirvect_{k+1}-\dirvect_{k})$.
 Our Monte-Carlo simulation samples the first direction on the path anywhere inside the numerical aperture of the expected illumination objective.
 We sample paths according to a target phase function and optical density but discard all paths that eventually exit the volume at directions outside the numerical aperture as such paths cannot be collected by the imaging objective.
 However, the inner nodes on the path can include scattering at large angles beyond the $\NA$.
 After tracing multiple paths through the volume we compute a histogram of the traced 3D frequencies and we visualize a $\xkv,\zkv$ slice through it.
 In \figref{fig:path_stats}(b-d) we plot a few such histograms.
-We start by setting the optical depth of the volume to $\od=0.5$ (\figref{fig:path_stats}(b)), in this case most paths scatter only once and indeed most of the histogram content is inside the butterfly shape of \figref{fig:cone-parts}(a).
+We start by setting the optical depth of the volume to $\od=0.5$ (\figref{fig:path_stats}(b)), in this case most paths scatter only once and indeed most of the histogram content is inside the butterfly shape of \figref{fig:cone-parts-proof}(a).
 There is some content outside this ellipse since a few of the paths we traced are longer.
 In \figref{fig:path_stats}(c) we repeated a similar simulation increasing to $\od=5$, meaning that the average number of scattering events on a path is $5$.
 Such longer paths turn in a variety of directions, and we get content over the entire 3D spectrum.
 In \figref{fig:path_stats}(b,c) we have assumed that the light is scattering isotropically (Henyey-Greenstein parameter $g=0$).
 In \figref{fig:path_stats}(d) we repeated the experiments with $\od=5$ but used a forward scattering phase function which better describes tissue, with a Henyey-Greenstein parameter $g=0.9$.
 Unsurprisingly, most of the paths traced contribute to {\em low frequencies}, and even though paths are long, most content is inside the butterfly and not in the area of the missing cone.
 This observation has a significant impact on the analysis of layered approximations: even if they can only capture the low frequencies of the refractive volume, they can still provide a good approximation to the transmission matrix.